Tim Cone

-Earl Timothy Cone (born December 14, 1957) is an American professional basketball coach who is the head coach of Barangay Ginebra San Miguel in the Philippine Basketball Association (PBA).
-He is the most accomplished coach in PBA history with twenty-five (25) titles including two (2) Grand Slams, four (4) Coach of the Year awards, and the winningest coach of the league tallying more than a thousand (1,000) games won.
+Earl Timothy Cone (born December 14, 1957) is an American professional basketball coach who leads Barangay Ginebra San Miguel in the Philippine Basketball Association (PBA) and the Philippine men's national team.
+He is the most accomplished coach in PBA history with 25 titles including two Grand Slams, five Coach of the Year awards, and the most coaching wins with over 1,000.

-Cone is a proponent of the triangle offense.
+Cone was a proponent of the triangle offense.

 Early life and education

 Cone was born in the United States and grew up in Oregon.
 He moved to the Philippines when he was nine years old after his father came to the country to work in the logging industry.
-Cone studied in a public elementary school in Baler, Aurora and later moved to the International School Manila.
+Cone attended a public elementary school in Baler, Aurora and later at International School Manila.

-Cone returned to the United States when he was 18 years old to study at the Menlo College in California and the George Washington University in Washington D.C.
-After graduating from college, Cone worked in a bank in San Francisco before returning to the Philippines at age 24.
+Cone returned to the United States when he was 18 to study at Menlo College in California and the George Washington University in Washington D.C.
+After college, Cone worked at a bank in San Francisco before returning to the Philippines at 24.

+Commentary career

+Cone worked as a Vintage Television's basketball analyst for PBA coverages from 1986 until 1989.